 Domesticated ducks are very vulnerable to predators because they cannot truly fly, so keep that in mind.

 How Many Ducks To Keep For A Steady Supply Of Eggs?

-A small flock of six ducks is highly recommended.
-A ratio of one drake for every hen will prevent over breeding along with the stress and potential injury of an egg layer that is overworked by a drake.
+A small flock of 6 ducks is highly recommended.
+A ratio of one drake for every four hens will prevent overbreeding along with the stress and potential injury of an egg layer that is overworked by a drake.

 If you want to grow the numbers of your duck flock and sustain egg laying for the long term future, Pekin duck eggs will likely need to be incubated in order to hatch.